mjpuma/FSC-WorldModelers/README.md

 - A simple agent-based network model that computes chain-reactions due to production anomalies based on dynamic food balance sheets at the country level.
 The model is written in R.
 - Latest published version of the model described in Heslin, A., M.J.
 Puma, P. Marchand, J.A.
 Carr, J. Dell'Angelo, P. D'Odorico, J.A.
 Gephart, M. Kummu, M. Porkka, M.C.
 Rulli, D. Seekell, S. Suweis, and A. Tavoni, 2020: Simulating the cascading effects of an extreme agricultural production shock: Global implications of a contemporary US Dust Bowl event.
 Front.
 Sustain.
 Food Syst., 20 March 2020, doi:10.3389/fsufs.2020.00026.
 - Earlier model version is available at https://github.com/pmarchand1/cereals-network-shocks and described in the paper: Marchand, P., J.A.
 Carr, J. Dell'Angelo, M. Fader, J.A.
 Gephard, M. Kummu, N.R.
 Magliocca, M. Porkka, M.J.
 Puma, and Z. Ratajczak, 2016: Reserves and trade jointly determine exposure to food supply shocks.
 Environ.
 Res.
 Lett., 11, no. 9, 095009, doi:10.1088/1748-9326/11/9/095009.
-- Resolution: Food balances/inventories computed at some speciified adminstrative level (e.g. country, province, etc) for a tme interval (e.g., one year) that is long enough for a shock to propagate through the system.
+- Resolution: Food balances/inventories computed at some specified administrative level (e.g. country, province, etc) for a time interval (e.g., one year) that is long enough for a shock to propagate through the system.
-- Runtime: Preprossesing input data takes roughtly 5 minutes; cascade simulations roughtly a few minutes on desktop computer
+- Runtime: Preprossesing input data takes roughly 5 minutes; cascade simulations roughly a few minutes on desktop computer

 ## How to setup and run the model
 ### Step 1: Clone repository